LMFLOSS: A Hybrid Loss For Imbalanced Medical Image Classification: Materials and methods

-Along with the accuracy, precision, and recall, we have used the macro f1.
+Along with the accuracy, precision, and recall, we have also used the macro f1 score to evaluate the performance of the models.
 The f1 score is the harmonic mean of precision and recall, whereas the macro f1 score is the arithmetic mean of per-class f1 scores for a more appropriate measurement of model performance on class-imbalanced data \cite{weiss2013}.

+\begin{enumerate} \item \textbf{Accuracy:} Accuracy is the most common method for evaluating classification models.
+It calculates the number of accurate predictions compared to the total number of labels.
+Accuracy is a very well-known method for model evaluation.
+But, it is not a suitable metric for imbalanced datasets.

+Here, TP (True Positive) refers to a set of positive characteristics appropriately identified as such, while TN (True Negative) refers to a set of negative characteristics correctly identified as such.
+On the other hand, FP (False Positive) refers to characteristics that are actually negative but are projected to be positive, and FN (False Negative) refers to characteristics that are actually positive but are predicted to be negative.

+\item \textbf{Precision:} Precision measures the proportion of the correct positive predictions compared to all the positive predictions that the model made.
+Precision for a label is defined as the number of true positives divided by the number of predicted positives.
+It is a suitable evaluation metric when we want to reduce the number of False Positives.

+\item \textbf{Recall:} Recall measures the proportion of actual positives that were predicted correctly by the model.
+Recall for a label is defined as the number of true positives divided by the total number of actual positives.
+It is a suitable evaluation metric when we want to reduce the number of False Negatives.

+\item \textbf{Macro F1:} F1 Score is a measure that combines Precision and Recall metrics.
+When both FP and FN are equally important, the f1 measure is a good choice.

+For our study, we used the macro-f1 score, which is simply calculated by averaging the per-class f1 scores obtained from the model.
+Considering the total number of classes as n, the formula for the macro-f1 score can be written as: